Skip to main content

 Robert from East Lothian suffered a TIA (which is sometimes known as a mini stroke) before having a bigger, more serious stroke the very next day.

-A treatment called a thrombectomy saved his life, but his stroke left him with severe communication difficulties including aphasia and verbal dyspraxia.
+A treatment called a thrombectomy saved his life, but his stroke left him with severe communication difficulties including aphasia and apraxia of speech.

 Mini stroke turned serious